zailky/onz-auth-js/wordpress.md

 <br/>

 ## Recommendations
-This plugin will support both HTTP and HTTPS version of wordpress.
-Please make sure to enable SSL certificate to your server for your production server.
+This plugin will support both HTTP and HTTPS version of WordPress.
+Please make sure to enable SSL certificate to your production server.